Orpheus Island Research Station – The ‘classroom’ on the Great Barrier Reef

 Life in the world’s oceans faces far greater change and risk of large-scale extinctions than at any previous time in human history, a team of the world’s leading marine scientists has warned.
 John Pandolfi of the University of Queensland crosses to the desk to explain why the world’s oceans are more threatened than ever right now.
 Read more

 Recorded during the recent 2012 International Coral Reef Symposium, a panel of leading experts and practitioners met in Cairns to debate the issues facing coral reefs in front of an informed audience.
-The one-hour episode is available online at www.abc.net.au/news/abcnews24/programs/future-forum.
-Further information about the program and the panel members can also be found at this link.
+The one-hour episode is available online at http://www.abc.net.au/news/2011-08-01/can-coral-reefs-survive-the-21st-century/4121444

 On tonight’s episode of The Environment Quarter, we check in with the scientists attending the International Coral Reef Symposium.

 Scientists from more than 80 countries are in Cairns in far north Queensland for the International Coral Reef Symposium It’s the first time the event has been held in Australia in more than 40 years.
 Scientists there have tabled a united statement urging governments around the world to do more to protect marine environments.
 The ABC’s environment reporter, Conor Duffy reports from Cairns.

 The elusive culprits that are killing countless coral reefs around the world can now be nabbed with technology normally used to diagnose human diseases, marine researchers say.

 Kirsty recently began a PhD looking at the scales at which fish are functioning on the reef and how this contributes to resilience.
 Kirsty is supervised by Nick Graham and David Bellwood.